MhmdRyhn/Detecting-Students-Learning-Difficulties-from-Social-Media-Using-Data-Mining-Technique/README.md

   2. I've faced some difficultied during data collection from Twitter using a java API twitter4j.
 So I've collected data from twitter and saved them in a text file from where my code collects tweets.
 It can be done other way by changing the code inside App.collectTweetsActionPerformed() method. twitter4j is a java API to collect tweet from twitter which can be used to collect data from twitter automatically.

-  3. Database used is named as datamining and the tables are ass follows:
+  3. Database used is named as datamining and the tables are as follows:<br/>
   (i) authertication (userName(varchar), passWord(varchar))
   - Only registered user can ue the system
   (ii) tweets (sig_word(text))